-Remember the words of the Lord, saying, "A disciple is not above his teacher, nor a servant above his lord.
+The Lord said, "A disciple is not above his teacher, nor a servant above his lord.
 It is enough for the disciple that he be as his teacher, and the servant as his lord.
-If they have called the master of the house Beelzebub, how much more them of his household" (Matthew 10:24-25). ret
+If they have called the master of the house Beelzebub, how much more them of his household" (Matthew 10:24-25).
+Put your life in order that it may be seen and glorify your Lord.